TyphoidTony/emacs_config/README.md

 - (C-x C-;) : turns iedit mode on when you're over a possible candidate

 #List of used packages

 - Aggressiv-indent
 - auto-complete
 - auto-complete-c-headers
 - auto-pair
-- dash (is a dependancy a package if I rememeber)
 - fic-mode
 - gruvbox-theme
 - icicles